Media Studies A Level

 Minimum entry requirements:

-Five GCSEs Level 4 – 9 which must include English Language at Level 5.
+Five GCSEs Grades 4 – 9 which must include English Language at Grade 5.

 • Can be taken with Media Studies and Photography to create a creative and Media learning programme.